docksal/docksal/docs/behat.md

 ...
 ```

-## Integration with PHPstrom
+## Integration with PhpStrom
-It is possible to connect PhpStorm with cli container and running behat-test from PhpStorm.
+It is possible to connect PhpStorm with cli container and then you can run behat-test from PhpStorm.
 PhpStorm uses ssh for connecting and you need to use cli-container with ssh-server.
 For now latest version of cli-image contains ssh-server.